 11 Popular Herbs Used In UK Cooking

 Chives belong to the onion family yet have a milder flavour.
 They are amazing for sprucing salads.
-Chives add an aspect of freshness to savory meals.
-Although they are common in French cooking, their popularity in the UK has grown exponentially.
-They give the best taste when coupled up with eggs, potatoes, and cheese.
+Chives add an aspect of freshness to savoury meals.
+Although common in French cooking, their popularity in the UK has grown exponentially.
+They taste best when coupled with eggs, potatoes, and cheese.

-Parsley is probably the ultimate rice enhancer, famed for its bitter, fresh flavour.
-You can use it as curly or flat-leaves, plus it gives you an upper hand with most recipes.
+Parsley is the ultimate rice enhancer, famed for its bitter, fresh flavour.
+You can use it as curly or flat leaves, plus it gives you an upper hand with most recipes.
 To use it in dishes, you sprinkle some fresh parsley and serve the dish.
 Some popular meals to use parsley include grilled fish, chorizo, omelette, roasted lamb, or beef stroganoff.
 You can also use it in a bubble and squeak breakfast.
-Always store the stalks; they are handy when you want to flavour stocks.
+Always store the stalks; they are handy when flavouring stocks.

 Basil is pivotal in Italian cuisine.
 It has a sweet, a little aniseed flavour, thus making it ideal in salads and pasta dishes.
-It’s also critical to preparing delicious pesto and couples up well with ripe cherry tomatoes and eggs when preparing a huge-tasty omelette.
+Preparing a tasty omelette is critical to preparing delicious pesto and couples up well with ripe cherry tomatoes and eggs.

 Basil combines with other herbs and spices perfectly to give unique flavours.
 You can use it with mozzarella, tomato, garlic, artichokes, seafood, strawberries, and balsamic vinegar.
-When using basil, always slot tomatoes in the recipe and enjoy the perfect combination.
+Always slot tomatoes in the recipe when using basil and enjoy the perfect combination.

 Mint is a very hardy herb.
 It can survive a whole year if taken care of properly.
-There are two varieties, peppermint, and spearmint.
+There are two varieties: peppermint and spearmint.
 Fresh mint is perfect when used in fruits.
-You can try it in a fresh fruit salad or on grilled pineapples and strawberries.
+Try it in a fresh fruit salad or on grilled pineapples and strawberries.
 Furthermore, it’s great in spicy salads, served with mushy peas, fish, or mixed with yoghurt.

-Thyme is a short, strong scrub with many long shrill twigs and very small scented leaves.
+Thyme is a compact, sturdy shrub with numerous long, thin branches and tiny, fragrant leaves.
 It’s popular in stews and stocks.
 Thyme is also delicious when roasted with chicken, beef, or vegetables such as leeks, carrots, or squash.
 It’s also a perfect addition to slow-cooked stews.
 You can also use thyme in cheesy bakes.
 Since thyme has a strong flavour, you ought to use it sparingly.

 Like thyme, Sage is a hardy herb whose genetic composition allows it to survive in most weather conditions.
 It’s extremely aromatic and blends perfectly with deep flavours.
 Although it goes well with deep flavours, it’s somewhat different from the sharpness of parsley.

 Sage amplifies any meal into something everyone relishes.
-For best results, use it as a whole instead of cutting it into small pieces.
-Try it with some slow-cooked onion soup, pork chops, or bangers and mash.
+Use it as a whole instead of cutting it into small pieces for best results.
+Try it with slow-cooked onion soup, pork chops, or bangers and mash.
 Fresh sage is also used to make Chinese herbal tea.